-What information will you collect about me?
+What information will you collect about my child?

-In order to participate in this research project, we will need to collect information that could identify you, called "personal identifiable information".
-Individuals from the University of Manchester and Manchester University NHS Foundation Trust will access your medical records to collect information for the study.
-Specifically, we will need to collect the following information:
+In order to participate in this research project, we will need to collect information that could identify your child, called "personal identifiable information".
+Individuals from the University of Manchester and Manchester University NHS Foundation Trust will access your child's medical records to collect information for the study.
+Specifically, we will need to collect the following information about your child:

 We will use this information to carry out our research.
-People may also use this information to check your records to make sure that the research is being done properly.
-People who do not need to know who you are will not be able to see your name or contact details.
-Your data will have a code number instead.
-We will keep all information about you safe and secure in a password protected database called REDCap.
+People may also use this information to check your child's records to make sure that the research is being done properly.
+People who do not need to know who your child is will not be able to see their name or contact details.
+Their data will have a code number instead.
+We will keep all information about your child safe and secure in a password protected database called REDCap.

 Once we have finished the study, we will keep some of the data so we can check the results.
-We will write our reports in a way that no-one can work out that you took part in the study.
+We will write our reports in a way that no-one can work out that your child took part in the study.